 I don’t mean the sinister kind; I mean the regular, everyday Googling kind.

 Have you ever looked up someone’s LinkedIn profile before you met them?
 A client?
 A future employer?
 A prospective employee?
-A whopping 7 million Australians use LinkedIn, which is the second most frequently used social network by Australians (after Facebook).
-So it’s probably not surprising that your LinkedIn profile is probably the first result people will find when they Google you.
+A whopping eight million Australians use LinkedIn, so it’s probably not surprising that your LinkedIn profile is probably the first result people will find when they Google you.
 Over 90% of employers use social media to recruit candidates, but even if you’re not actively looking for a job, you can’t afford to ignore your visual representation in the digital world.

 A smile is a powerful tool – it makes you look more approachable, attractive and trustworthy.
 So you should definitely smile in your photo – just as you would if you met a business contact in real life.
 But what kind of smile?
 Interestingly, nothing will have more impact on your apparent likeability than showing your teeth when you smile (bonus: a toothy grin also increases scores for competence and influence).
 The study found that a closed mouth smile had no impact on competence and influence, and was only half as likely to make you look more likeable.
 But don’t overdo it!
 Laughing in your picture may increase your likeability, but at the expense of looking competent and influential.